Luismbpr/medpreddl01/README.md

 <br>
 - Based on Shobhit Srivastava's and Karan Mehra's <a href="https://github.com/shobhitsrivastava-ds/ML-MT-WebApp" target="_blank">Project</a>

+<p> If you have any questions about the way this project was made.
-- For further inquiries and to see other projects made by me please <a href="https://github.com/Luismbpr/" target="_blank">click here</a>
+- For further questions about the way this project was made or to see other projects made by me please <a href="https://github.com/Luismbpr/" target="_blank">click here</a>
+- For further questions about the way this project was made or for further inquiries e <a href="https://github.com/Luismbpr/" target="_blank">click here</a>

 <br>

 * [Back to Table of Contents](#table-of-contents)